MicrosoftDocs/VBA-Docs/api/Publisher.TextRange.InsertSymbol.md

 ## Remarks

-If you do not want to replace the range or selection, use the **[Collapse](Publisher.TextRange.Collapse.md)** method before you use this method.
+If you don't want to replace the range or selection, use the **[Collapse](Publisher.TextRange.Collapse.md)** method before you use this method.

 ## Example